CeruleanSonar/s500_ros2/README.md

 ## Installing

 To install the package simply clone and build like any ROS2 package.
+[Depends on python3-serial]

 ```bash
 cd <sonar_ws>/src